Renew an SSL certificate

 The easiest way to do this is to use a new keystore, e.g. you substitute my-ssl-keystore with my-ssl-keystore-20151217

-The new my-ssl-keystore-20151217 is put into production only after you've modified the server.properties as per the Configuring PaperCut to use the new certificate. and have restarted the PaperCut NG/MF Application ServerAn Application Server is the primary server program responsible for providing the PaperCut user interface, storing data, and providing services to users.
+The new my-ssl-keystore-20151217 is put into production only after you've modified the server.properties as per Use the PaperCut NG/MF self-signed certificate and have restarted the PaperCut NG/MF Application ServerAn Application Server is the primary server program responsible for providing the PaperCut user interface, storing data, and providing services to users.
 PaperCut uses the Application Server to manage user and account information, manage printers, calculate print costs, provide a web browser interface to administrators and end users, and much more..
 This means you have time to create the private key, complete the CSR and receive the signed certificate before using the new keystore.
 If there is an issue with the new certificate or setup, you can quickly revert back to the original my-ssl-keystore.

 For example, the SSL keyIn typical public key infrastructure (PKI) arrangements, a digital signature from a certificate authority (CA) attests that a particular public key certificate is valid (i.e., contains correct information).
 An SSL key can be either a public key (can be disseminated publicly) or a private key (known only to the owner). generation command originally was